Living Prairie Museum

-The Living Prairie Museum is a 30 acre tall grass prairie preserve located between Daisy Road and Harcourt Street, east of Ness Avenue in the St. James-Assiniboia suburb of Winnipeg, Manitoba.
+The Living Prairie Museum is a 30 acre tall grass prairie preserve located between Prairie View Road and Harcourt Street, north of Ness Avenue in the St. James-Assiniboia area of Winnipeg, Manitoba.

 It was discovered in 1968 when two botanists from a local sub-committee of the International Biological Program surveyed Manitoba for native prairie plant communities.
 Of more than 60 sites that were researched, only four were found uncultivated.
 One of the largest undisturbed sites was discovered in a residential area of Winnipeg.
 Today a vestige of this original prairie community has been set aside as a City of Winnipeg Nature Park, called the Living Prairie Museum.

 The Living Prairie Museum is home to over 160 species of prairie grasses and wildflowers, as well as a great array of prairie wildlife.
 In Manitoba only 1/20 of 1% of original tall grass prairie remains.
 The Living Prairie Museum is one of the few preserves of this once vast ecosystem.
 This museum is defined by the historical interpretation of the tall grass prairie of the Winnipeg Region.

 The museum has an interpretative centre with displays on prairie history and ecology.
+Educational programs and events are held year-round.